wittler-github/A_MD_Analysis_of_Insulin/README.md

 -----------------------------------------------------------------
 -----------------------------------------------------------------

-#### Further explanation, typo and  data corrections for Thesis "A Molecular Dynamics Analysis of Insulin", all are however consistent, please email me if seeing any discrepancy:
+#### Further explanation, typo and  data corrections for Thesis "A Molecular Dynamics Analysis of Insulin", all is otherwise consistent, please email me if seeing any discrepancy:

 #### Further explanations or elaboration: